André Courrèges: Later life and death

 Courrèges suffered from Parkinson's disease for the last 30 years of his life.
-He died on 7 January 2016 aged 92, in his Neuilly-sur-Seine outside Paris and was survived by his wife and their daughter.
+He died on 7 January 2016 aged 92, in Neuilly-sur-Seine outside Paris and was survived by his wife and their daughter.

 His death was published in notable media outlets and many designers went to celebrate his life online.
 President François Hollande went to Twitter to say, "A revolutionary designer, André Courrèges made his mark on haute couture using geometric shapes and new materials."
 Courrèges was a designer who looked to the future.
 He predicted the idea of healthy living and toned bodies through his book in 1982.
 Carla Sozzani, the owner of 10 Corso Como stated that, "It changed the concept of couture, marking the turn of fashion into a new era."